Ubinskoye (lake): Geography

-Lake Ubinskoye is an oval-shaped lake with gently sloping banks.
-The lake bottom consists of clayey sand covered by a thick layer of gray fine-grained silt.
-There are several islands in the lake, the largest of which is called Medyakovsky.
-The western part of the Ubinskoye basin also contains a number of other small lakes.

-Lake Ubinskoye freezes over from November to late May.
+Ubinskoye freezes over from November to late May.
 The ice on the lake is 0.7–1.0 m thick.
 In summer the water warms up to 20–24 °C. The temperature is uniform throughout the water column due to good mixing.
 The water pH is between 7.6 and 9.0.

+Flora and fauna

 Ubinskoye is a mesotrophic lake whose plankton is dominated by green and blue-green algae.
 The shores of the lake are overgrown with reeds and sedges.
 In the mid-20th century Lake Ubinskoye was well known for its abundance of fish: bream (introduced in 1929), roach, pike, ide, carp, and peled were exploited commercially.
 Fish stocks crashed in the 1990s, likely due to the lowering of the water level; currently only small crucian carp remain.
 Attempts to restock the lake have failed, but a recent increase in water levels gives hope for future efforts.
 The lake and its surrounding wetlands continue to host a great variety of bird life.